oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 standard JADN representation ([Section&nbsp;3.1.3.1](#3131-native-json-representation-normative)) when specifying type options.
 The text labels for the options (e.g., vtype, ktype, pattern) are non-normative and intended to be human friendly.
 Many of the Type and Field options labels have JSON Schema and XML Schema equivalents.
+An option whose type is Boolean is True if the option ID appears in a type definition.
+Options whose type is String, Integer, or Number indicate the type of information expected as the option's value.

 ###### Table 3-1 -- JADN Type Options